Major General Andrii Sokolov was in charge of the defence of Ukraine’s south. An interview covering Chonhar, Kherson and Melitopol

 When did you realise that you probably shouldn't rely on the TDF for help because there were just too few of them and they had big problems with supplies?

 I didn't count on the TDF at all, as we never got them.
 There were supposed to be two brigades: Kherson and Zaporizhzhia.
-They [their personnel] hadn’t even been mustered at the beginning of the war.
-The brigades existed, they’d been formed, but there was never an order for them to muster, be sent to us and be deployed.
+They weren’t even staffed at the beginning of the war.
+The brigades existed, they’d been formed, but there was never an order for them to be staffed, sent to us and deployed.

 I assumed command of the Zaporizhzhia 110th TDF brigade at the end of the day on 24 February.